Gondia district: Climate

-Gondia experiences extreme variations in temperature with very hot summers and very cold winters and has an average relative humidity of 62 per cent.
+Gondia experiences extreme variations in temperature with very hot summers and very cold winters and has an average relative humidity of 62 percent.
 Average recorded rainfall is more than 1200 mm in each rainy season (June to September).

 May is the hottest month, when daytime temperature averages 42°C (108 °F), whereas the night temperature remains around 28 °C (82 °F).
 In recent times, the highest-recorded temperature in May has been 48 C, and the lowest May temperature has been 20 C.

 The coolest months are December and January when temperatures reach highs of around 29 C and lows of 13 C. The highest-recorded temperature in January was 38 C and the lowest was 0 C.